 “I had not been many hours at my work, when I was informed that my wife and children were taken from their home, sent to the auction mart and sold, and then lay in prison ready to start away the next day for North Carolina with the man who had purchased them.
 I cannot express, in language, what were my feelings on this occasion.”

-He immediately secured the help of a freed black man and a member of his choir.
+Brown immediately secured the help of a freed black man and a member of his choir to aid in his escape.
 A white shoemaker named Samuel Smith was also was instrumental in his dangerous journey.
-(Ironically, Smith himself owned slaves.)
-Smith was paid for his services and put Brown in contact with James Miller McKim, a Philadelphia leader of the Pennsylvania Anti-Slavery Society who was involved in Underground Railroad activities.
+Ironically, Smith himself owned slaves.
+Smith put Brown in contact with James Miller McKim, a leader of the Philadelphia chapter of the Pennsylvania Anti-Slavery Society who was involved with the Underground Railroad.

-On March 23th, 1849, Henry Box Brown slipped inside this claustrophobic box to be shipped across states.
-Within hours of the shipment, the box was placed upside down.
-The box would continuously switch positions, but in one harrowing instance, it almost killed him.
+Nonetheless, on March 23, 1849, Henry Box Brown slipped inside his claustrophobic box to be shipped across the States.
+Within hours of the shipment, however, the box was placed upside down.
+The box continuously switched positions, but in one harrowing instance, it almost killed him.
 Brown recounted his terrifying experience:

 “I felt my eyes swelling as if they would burst from their sockets; and the veins on my temples were dreadfully distended with pressure of blood upon my head.
 In this position I attempted to lift my hand to my face but I had no power to move it; I felt a cold sweat coming over me which seemed to be a warning that death was about to terminate my earthly miseries.”

-Henry Box Brown endured twenty-seven hours of this confinement, and he arrived on March 24th, 1849.
-When the box was opened, he tried to stand and lost consciousness.
-When he eventually regained consciousness, he sang his own version of Psalm 40: “I waited patiently, I waited patiently for the Lord, for the Lord; And he inclined unto me, and heard my calling.”
+When the box was opened, Brown tried to stand and lost consciousness.
+When he eventually awoke, he sang his own version of Psalm 40: “I waited patiently, I waited patiently for the Lord, for the Lord; And he inclined unto me, and heard my calling.”